Texas Worker Fatality Lawyer

 Thompson Law Guarantee

-Thompson Law charges NO FEES unless we obtain a settlement for your case.
-We have put over $1.9 billion in cash settlements into our clients’ pockets.
+Thompson Law charges NO FEE unless we obtain a settlement for your case.
+We’ve put over $1.9 billion in cash settlements in our clients’ pockets.
+Contact us today for a free, no-obligation consultation to discuss your accident, get your questions answered, and understand your legal options.

-Contact us today for a free, no obligation consultation to discuss your accident, get answers to your questions, and understand your legal options.
 State law limits the time you have to file a claim after an injury accident, so call today.